aws-samples/shopfloor-connectivity/docs/targets/file.md

 ---
 ### BufferSize
-Size in KB after which the internal buffer is written to an output file
+The size of the internal write buffer in kilobytes (KB) that determines when buffered data is flushed to the output file.
+When the buffer reaches this size, its contents are written to disk.

 **Type**: Int